alephnaughtpix/deadjournal/_posts/2020/03/2020-03-11-working-from-home.md

 At the place I work, rather than office computers, we all have laptops.
 This is partly because there is a policy of "hot-desking", but also it can allow for us to work with clients at their offices.
 Since our business affairs are more or less wholly online, it means we can more flexible in where we work from.
 It can also allow for working from home. <!--more-->

-This is a different setup to previous places I have worked, where one worked on technology based from the office, and any options for working form home were severely restricted, if they existed at all.
+This is a different setup to previous places I have worked, where one worked on technology based from the office, and any options for working from home were severely restricted, if they existed at all.
 Yes, you might be working with technology based halfway across the world, but your starting point would always be a computer fixed to the office.

 The evolution away from this partly stems from the increasing move from standalone servers to cloud computing.
 Whereas in the past standalone servers would usually be based in closed networks that would only allow access from certain points, such as the office, with cloud computing the servers could be based anywhere, and with the sort of security infrastructure needed, can be accessed anywhere.